Planning for Mini-Migration - Joomla 2.5 to 3.10

 Migrations are a great time to reassess goals, clean up, and develop other areas/elements of your site.
 The more organized you can be with your ideas/thoughts/plans the better.
 Plan, plan, plan.
 Planning makes execution easier.

 Start planning by asking the following questions or doing the tasks listed below.
 You may have more items to plan for depending on the complexity of your site.
 Sadly, there is no way we can list every possible scenario.
-You can ask specific questions on the Joomla 3.x Migration Forum.
+You can ask specific questions on the Joomla 4.x General Questions/New to Joomla 4.x Forum.

 Planning Action Items